populse/mia_processes/docs/source/documentation/bricks/preprocess/others/Resample2.rst

 Resample2 brick
 ================

-Sets images to the resolution of a reference image using nibabel.processing.resample_from_to()
+Sets images to the resolution of a reference image using using nilearn.image.resample_to_img()
 ----------------------------------------------------------------------------------------------

 - The "`PatientName`\_data/ROI_data/convROI_BOLD2" directory is created to receive the resampling results from the runtime.
 If this directory exists at runtime, it is deleted.
 - To work correctly, the database entry for the `reference_image` parameter must have the `PatientName` tag filled in.
-- To eliminate the near-zero noise generated in the resized image, thresholding (10\ :sup:`-5`) is performed.
-  All values below 10\ :sup:`-5` are therefore truncated at 0.

 --------------------------------------